 The Lutheran Church—Missouri Synod began work in Hong Kong in 1949 shortly after the formation of the People’s Republic of China.
 In 1977, The Lutheran Church—Hong Kong Synod (LCHKS) officially became an LCMS sister/partner church.
-It is also a member of the International Lutheran Council.
+It also is a member of the International Lutheran Council.
 In July 1997, Hong Kong rejoined China as a Special Administrative Region after being under British rule since the 1950s.

-Today, the LCMS and LCHKS partner in mission throughout the greater China region.
+Today, the LCMS and the LCHKS partner in mission throughout the greater China region.
 LCMS career and GEO missionaries serve in Hong Kong in partnership with the LCHKS, especially in Lutheran primary and high schools.

 More than 22,000 students attend its six secondary schools, six primary schools and 16 kindergartens, which are staffed by 1,279 teachers.
-The LCHKS’ membership includes more than 8,500 Lutherans who worship at 33 congregations and 10 mission stations.
+The LCHKS’ membership includes more than 8,500 Lutherans who worship at 34 congregations and eight mission stations.
 There are 30 pastors.
 In addition to its schools and congregations, the LCHKS also serves people through nurseries, youth centers, social centers for the elderly and a center for the deaf and physically disabled.

-Every year, the LCMS also sends short-term mission teams to serve alongside LCMS missionaries and LCHKS teachers and staff by hosting special English Bible camps in schools.
+Every year, the LCMS sends short-term mission teams to serve alongside LCMS missionaries and LCHKS teachers and staff by hosting special English Bible camps in schools.